-In our last post, we made the observation that, as much as prayer is a struggle for all believers, no matter how mature, much of the struggle begins with an inadequate understanding of how to pray.
-The goal of this series of articles has been to help in this regard.
-We’ve looked at four aspects and three attitudes of prayer, and in this final post we’re going to add a few more attitudes that are essential to a healthy understanding of prayer.
+In this series on prayer, we have been considering the prophet Daniel.
+We have already made the observation that, as much as prayer is a struggle for all believers no matter how mature, much of the struggle begins with an inadequate understanding of how to pray.
+In order to help us in our struggles, we’ve looked at several aspects and attitudes that accompanied Daniel’s prayer life.
+In our first post, we looked at the first aspect of Daniel’s prayers, namely, his commitment to petition.
+In part two, we saw the aspects of praise, confession, and intercession in Daniel’s prayers.
+In this final post, we’re going to add a few more attitudes that are essential to a healthy understanding of prayer.

 This may sound like a strange title for an attitude, but follow the logic.